alipirani88/snpkit/README.md

 **data_matrix** This folder contains different types of data matrices and reports that can be queried for variant diagnostics/QC plots.

-- matrices/SNP_matrix*.csv:

-SNP_matrix_allele.csv and Indel_matrix_allele.csv: contain allele information for each unique variant position (rownames) called in each individual sample (columns).
+- matrices/SNP_matrix_allele.csv and Indel_matrix_allele.csv: contain allele information for each unique variant position (rownames) called in each individual sample (columns).
 Positions that were unmapped and filtered out are replaced by the reference allele.

-SNP_matrix_allele_new.csv will also contain allele information for each unique variant position (rownames) called in each individual sample (columns) except the positions that were unmapped and filtered out will be substituted with dash (-) and N's.
+- matrices/SNP_matrix_allele_new.csv will also contain allele information for each unique variant position (rownames) called in each individual sample (columns) except the positions that were unmapped and filtered out will be substituted with dash (-) and N's.

-SNP_matrix_code.csv and Indel_matrix_code.csv: contain one of the five status codes for each unique variant position (rownames) called in individual sample (columns).
+- matrices/SNP_matrix_code.csv and Indel_matrix_code.csv: contain one of the five status codes for each unique variant position (rownames) called in individual sample (columns).

 The different status codes are: